brnco/thm/README.md

 variable_name = variable value
 ```

-do not enclose paths with quotes, even if they have spaces - do not escape whitespace either
+Do not enclose paths with quotes, even if they have spaces - do not escape whitespace (e.g. with `\`).

 ## Configuration Fields Reference

 ### Filetypes

-#### Input

-comma-separated list of acceptable file extensions for input files, each extension is enclosed in quotes

-e.g. ".mov",".MOV"
+These are the file extensions which the script will process.
+If video files exist in an accession directory, and have a different extention than defined in this config file, then they will not be processed. `.dv` files are not processed by this script by default, for example (although you can add that!).

-### Transcode
+### Ingest

-this section contains filepaths for assets which are required in order to transcode derivative files

-#### White Watermark

-#### raw_captures

-specifies the path to the main ingest directory.
-This directory can be considered "hot" in that any subfolders will be attempted to be processed when the script is run with no arguments.
-Individual accessions should be saved at this path in a folder named with the accession number - alternatively, folder can contain any name if an alternative accession number is supplied at runtime (see [Usage](https://github.com/brnco/thm#usage) section of this document)
+This section contains paths to the folders where the files to be transcoded are located.
+There are two folders, one for standard HistoryMakers interviews, and another for Special Collections.
+Individual accessions should be saved at these paths in a folder named with the accession number.

 Example folder setup, tree view

 ```
-/raw_captures
+/hm_interviews
 ├── A2022_034_001_001
 │   ├── DOH_HEJ_006_000.mov
 │   ├── DOH_HEJ_006_001.mov